-It’s a very common ingredient that’s found in almost any supermarket and online stores and is widely used in cooking and baking to help thicken, blend and stabilize foods.
-It is one of the most versatile cooking and baking ingredients and you can find it in a ton of things.
+It’s a very common ingredient that’s found in almost any supermarket and online stores and is widely used in cooking to help thicken, blend and stabilize foods.
+It is one of the most versatile ingredients and you can find it in a ton of things.

 Is Cornstarch Healthy?

 However, this popular ingredient mostly contains starch that’s very high in carbohydrates and calories (30 calories/tablespoon) and has little nutritional content.
 It doesn’t have any fat, protein, vitamins or minerals.
 It’s also not a good option for those who wish to lower or regulate their blood sugar or cholesterol levels.